-For the uninitiated a pay day loan is a very expensive way to borrow money.
-A pay day loan is begun when a borrower receives money and then promises to pay back the lender a few days later with their next paycheck.
-If this was the rule there would be very little harm to the borrower.
-However, 85% of borrowers never pay the loan back on their next pay day.
+For the uninitiated, a pay day loan is a costly way to borrow money.
+A pay day loan begins when a borrower receives money and then promises to pay back the lender a few days later with their next paycheck.
+If this were the rule, there would be very little harm to the borrower.
+However, 85% of borrowers never pay the loan back on their next payday.
 In a recent study, statistics show most borrowers take over a year to repay the loan.
-This could be a very expensive proposition since some lenders have been found to charge over 400% interest annually.
-If you find yourself stuck in the pay day cycle, you need to know bankruptcy can stop a pay day lender dead in there tracks.
-Bankruptcy can be an effective tool in discharging pay day loans.
-If you are suffering from the pay day loan merry go round, call today for a free appointment to see how we can help you!
+Payday loans are a costly proposition since some lenders charge over 400% interest annually.
+If you find yourself stuck in the payday cycle, you need to know Bankruptcy can stop a payday lender dead in there tracks.
+Bankruptcy can be a useful tool in discharging payday loans.
+If you are suffering from the payday loan merry go round, call today for a free appointment to see how we can help you!